solo-io/gloo/docs/content/guides/security/auth/extauth/plugin_auth/_index.md

         - bar
 {{< /highlight >}}

-When referenced on a Virtual Service, this configuration will instruct Gloo to authenticate requests using our plugin.
+When referenced on a Virtual Service, this configuration will instruct Gloo Edge to authenticate requests using our plugin.
 Let's examine the structure of the `pluginAuth` object:

 - `name`: the name of the plugin.
 This serves mainly for display purposes, but is also used to build the default values for the next two fields.
 - `pluginFileName`: the name of the compiled plugin that was copied to the `/auth-plugins` directory.
 Defaults to `<name>.so`.
-- `exportedSymbolName`: the name of the exported symbol Gloo will look for when loading the plugin.
+- `exportedSymbolName`: the name of the exported symbol Gloo Edge will look for when loading the plugin.
 Defaults to `<name>`.
 - `config`: information that will be used to configure your plugin.
-Gloo will attempt to parse the value of this attribute into the object pointer returned by your plugin's `NewConfigInstance` function implementation.
+Gloo Edge will attempt to parse the value of this attribute into the object pointer returned by your plugin's `NewConfigInstance` function implementation.
 In our case this will be an instance of `*Config`, as seen in the *Building an Ext Auth plugin* [section]({{< versioned_link_path fromRoot="/guides/security/auth/extauth/plugin_auth#building-an-ext-auth-plugin" >}}).

 {{% notice note %}}
 You may have noticed that the `configs` attribute in the above `AuthConfig` is an array.
 It is possible to define multiple steps in an `AuthConfig`.
 Steps will be executed in the order they are defined.
 The first config to deny a request will cause the execution to be interrupted and a response to be returned to the downstream client.
 The headers produced by each step will be merged into the request to the next one.
 Check the [plugin developer guide]({{< versioned_link_path fromRoot="/guides/dev/writing_auth_plugins#multi-step-authconfigs" >}}) for more information about how the headers are merged.